 Its structure was established in the same year by Klenk E. who isolated it from cerebrosides of brain tissue.

-It is a monounsaturated fatty acids (one cis (Z) double bond, from the methyl end is in n-9 or omega-9 (ω-9) so in shorthand 24:1n-9) member of the sub-group called very long chain fatty acids (VLCFA), from 20 carbon atoms onwards.
+It is a unsaturated fatty acids (one cis (Z) double bond, from the methyl end is in omega-9 (ω-9) or n-9, so in shorthand 24:1n-9) member of the sub-group called very long chain fatty acids (VLCFA), from 20 carbon atoms onwards.

 Molecular weight: 366.62084 g/mol